 In addition, the Missouri Chapter 13 gives you an opportunity to pay off car loans (sometimes with a lower interest rate), tax debt, back child support, and perhaps a portion of your unsecured debt (like St. Louis credit cards, medical bills, and payday loans).

-We have two locations: in the Central West End, at 1 North Taylor, St. Louis 63108; and in the Twin Cities of Festus / Crystal City, at 1000 Truman Blvd (Highway 61/67), Jefferson County 63019.
+We have one location by appointment only: 4625 Lindell Blvd St. Louis, MO 63108.
 The initial consultation to discuss your debt related issues with an experienced St. Louis bankruptcy attorney is free of charge.
 So contact us today to learn more!!